PatrickvL/Dxbx/Readme.txt

 Yapel (from Spain) - XIso
-PatrickvL (from Holland) - Style changes, little fixes Wayo (from Guatemala) - GetProcAddress trick with CxbxKrnlInit Unknown (from Iran) - ?
+PatrickvL (from Holland) - Style changes, little fixes Wayo (from Guatemala) - GetProcAddress trick with CxbxKrnlInit
-Others - ?